volkert-software/Multi-Streamer_RCP/README.md

 ## 2.1 Packet elements
 All the following elements are stored in network byte order within a protocol packet:
 * **V** and **S**: This is a "magic code" to identify a protocol related packet.
 Although this is not 100% safe, it is better than having nothing to differentiate the remote control protcol from other transmissions.
 * **Type**: With this element the general message type is selected.
 Possible values range from 0 to 65535.
+See [section 2.2](#22-the-type-field) for more details.
-* **Version**: Since a protocol may vary over the years, this message lement is needed to differentiate between the different versions of the applied protocol definition.
+* **Version**: Since a protocol may vary over the years, this message element is needed to differentiate between the different versions of the applied protocol definition.
 The current version is 0x12, which represents version "1.2".
-* **Transaction Id**: Whenever a client triggers an action a transaction in the server is started.
-Both the request and the response contain in this case the same transaction ID.
-Based on this, a client can for each received response identify the corresponding request itself has sent before.
+* **Transaction Id**: Whenever a client triggers an action by sending a request to a server, a transaction in the server is started.
+Once that transaction finishes the server sends a response to the client.
+The server will always include the transaction id used in the request in their response.
+Based on this, a client can match the received response to the corresponding request provided the client uses a unique transaction id for each of its requests.
 * **Sender Id**: This is a unique ID (typically a UUID) which exists for each sender in the network.
-Each message sender (both clients and servers) creates an own ID during its startup and use it for all outgoing messages.
-Based on this ID, a sender can be clearly identified.
-Also a returning sender or a sender visible via 2 or more network interfaces can be clearly identified as the same one.
+Each message sender (both clients and servers) creates its own ID during its startup and uses it for all outgoing messages.
+Based on this ID, a sender can be uniquely identified, Also a recurring sender or a sender reachable via two or more network interfaces can be identified as the same one.
 * **Overall Payload Size**: A transmitted Google Protobuf message can be split into multiple network packets where each packet transports one single message fragment.
 This value represents the overall size of the resulting Google Protobuf message.
-* **Fragment Payload Offset**: To be able to reconstruct the original Google Protobuf message at receiver side each fragment needs be clearly identified within the overall message.
+* **Fragment Payload Offset**: To be able to reconstruct the original Google Protobuf message at the receiver side each fragment needs be clearly identified within the overall message.
 For this purpose, this element contains the offset from the start in the original message.
 For small messages (which do not demand for TCP packets bigger than 64 kB), this value can be 0.
 * **Fragment Payload Size**: This element contains the size of the fragment and can be combined with the previous offset value in order to find the correct point where the transmitted fragment belongs to.
 With the help of these two values the original Google Protobuf message can be reconstructed and processed at receiver side.
 For small messages (which do not demand for TCP packets bigger than 64 kB), this value can be equal to the **Overall Payload Size**.
 * **Serialized Payload Data**: These bytes contain the actual fragment data which is used to reconstruct the original Google Protobuf message.

-## 2.2 "Type"
+## 2.2 The `Type` field
-Like all streaming products from Volkert Software also Multi-Streamer uses internally the core library VASE ("Video Audio Stream Environment").
+Like all streaming products from Volkert Software Multi-Streamer is build on top of our core library VASE ("Video Audio Stream Environment").
 Due to this fact, the supported values for the "type" element are split into general VASE related ones and specialized Multi-Streamer specific ones.
 The boundary value between both ranges is 0x8000.
 The following lists all suppported values.
 Further details of the corresponding Google Protobuf message can be found in the individual "*.proto" file.

 ### 2.2.1 VASE related values
 <code>

         SERVER_BEACON                                  = 0x01
         CLIENT_ALIVE                                   = 0x02

         /**********************
          * REPORTS
          **********************/